Azure Virtual Network frequently asked questions (FAQ)

 Can I reserve a private IP address for a VM that I will create at a later time?

 No. You cannot reserve a private IP address.
-If a private IP address is available it will be assigned to a VM or role instance by the DHCP server.
-That VM may or may not be the one that you want the private IP address to be assigned to.
-You can, however, change the private IP address of an already created VM to any available private IP address.
+If a private IP address is available, it is assigned to a VM or role instance by the DHCP server.
+The VM may or may not be the one that you want the private IP address assigned to.
+You can, however, change the private IP address of an already created VM, to any available private IP address.

 Do private IP addresses change for VMs in a VNet?